 Just like us, dogs enjoy a change of scenery.
 Doing the same thing, in the same place, every single day will eventually lead to you and your dog becoming very bored, so it’s a good idea to every so often change your route on walks.
 If your dog doesn’t mind getting in the car, you can even head out slightly further out on an adventure to give your dog a whole new experience, such as travelling to a beach.
 Should you be making a longer journey, Omlet’s range of secure crates like the Fido Classic will help to make for a much smoother ride.

 Change the pace

 Another way you can make the daily walk more exciting is to change the pace.
 Speeding up and slowing down at some points of the walk will get your dog’s mind ticking by keeping them engaged with you as they have to focus on what your next move will be.

-Alternatively, for a particularly high energy dog, why not change your walk into a jog!
+Alternatively, for a particularly high-energy dog breed, why not change your walk to a jog?
 This way you’ll be able to get your workout in alongside taking the dog out!
-Before doing so, however, just make sure that your dog’s age and breed is suitable for running long distances.
+Before doing so, just make sure that your dog’s age and breed are suitable for running long distances.

 It’s often said that your dog should never be leading the way on walks.
-However, it can work out as a fun activity to occasionally see where your dog really wants to go on their walk!
-Simply take them out on their lead and hand directional control over to them!
-Although, If you’ve got a bigger dog who pulls on the lead a lot, this might not be the best idea…
+But, it can work out as a fun activity to occasionally see where your dog really wants to go.
+Simply take them out on their dog lead and hand directional control over to them!
+Although, if you’ve got a bigger dog who pulls on the leash a lot, this might not be the best idea…

 This entry was posted in Dogs